Michael Kono RMT

-Treatments I feel, no longer travel in a linear fashion with my knowledge imposed onto you and your treatment, but I now reside in being centred, grounded.
-This allows me to listen to what your body needs, to unwind strains held in the body which I feel can free the body to initiate it’s own healing cascade.
+“I feel my treatments no longer travel in a linear fashion with my knowledge imposed onto you and your treatment, but I now reside in being centred and grounded.
+This allows me to listen to what your body needs, to unwind strains held in the body; which I feel can free the body and initiate it’s own healing cascade.”
+Michael Kono